nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 _Will amputees put them on, use them, and **keep** using them?_

 The answer is still "No" more often than you'd think.
-Up to 38% of upper-limb amputees (ULAs) end up rejecting their prosthetic devices[^2].
+Up to 38% of upper-extremity amputees (UEAs) end up rejecting their prosthetic devices[^2].
 That number is for all types of devices across all amputation levels, so maybe the new new devices have improved things, right?

 No. **The rejection rate for new bionics is actually higher than the average--44% of all device recipients give up and stop using them[^3].**